southohious-cloud/PortfolioTools/README.md

 Ideal for turning messy input into a clean, structured task list ready for planning or automation.

+### 7. Task Extractor

+Extracts actionable tasks from unstructured text, including:

+- meeting notes
+- client messages
+- long documents
+- any raw text that needs to be converted into clear next steps

+Ideal for turning messy input into a clean, structured task list ready for planning or automation.

 **Folder:** [task-extractor](task-extractor/)
 ---
 ### Future Additions